Sonic the Hedgehog (IDW Publishing): Synopsis

 From the bio-data he has collected, Starline creates Surge and Kitsunami, two cyborgs meant to replace Sonic and Tails and end the status quo between them and Eggman.
-In an attempt to cause havoc, they cause a forest fire near a campground; however, the plan is foiled by Amy, Belle, Jewel and Tangle, who were camping there.
-Upon learning that he has been conditioning them and wiping their memories to create their personalities, and being unable to find any trace of their past, Surge and Kit begin plotting against everyone.
-Starline, oblivious, moves to accomplish his vision by conquering the Eggman Empire's new capital, Eggperial City, which is expanding itself until it covers the entire planet by strip-mining it, and lures Sonic, Tails and Belle there.
+Upon learning how they were created and not finding any trace of their past, Surge and Kit begin plotting against everyone.
+Starline, oblivious, tries to conquer the Eggman Empire's new ever-expanding capital, Eggperial City, and lures Sonic, Tails and Belle there.
 However, Eggman defeats Starline and leaves him to die, while Kit flees with Surge in tow after several defeats incapacitate her.
-Eggman himself is subsequently defeated, and Eggperial City is destroyed by the Restoration and their allies, including the newly reformed Diamond Cutters consisting of Tangle, Whisper, and Jewel's aide-de-camp Lanolin.
+Eggman himself is subsequently defeated when Eggperial City is destroyed by the Restoration and their allies, including the newly reformed Diamond Cutters consisting of Tangle, Whisper, and Jewel's aide-de-camp Lanolin.

-Clutch, seeking to revive his criminal empire, hires Rough, Tumble, Mimic, Surge, and Kit to infiltrate the Restoration so he can take it over and profit off of it.
-After conning Jewel into a business partnership, Clutch sponsors an Extreme Gear tournament, during which his agents capture the Chaotix, who have been investigating him, and get Sonic, Tails, and Amy disqualified.
-Eggman, provoked by the tournament's mocking advertisements, secretly helps Sonic, Tails, and Amy investigate Clutch's activities.
-Surge and Kit eventually have second thoughts after first experiencing heroic acclaim and, when Clutch tries to coerce them, retaliate by incriminating him, instigating a chain of events that publicly expose Clutch's true nature.
-An enraged Clutch endangers Central City out of spite and tries to escape, but is stopped and defeated by Sonic, Surge, Kit, and Eggman.
-The Restoration, with help from the Babylon Rogues, sacrifice their own headquarters to save the city, while the other villains abandon Clutch and scatter as Eggman captures him.
+Clutch, seeking to revive his criminal empire, hires Rough, Tumble, Mimic, Surge, and Kit to infiltrate the Restoration so he can take it over.
+After conning Jewel into a business partnership, Clutch sponsors an Extreme Gear tournament to build publicity.
+His plan is foiled with secret help from Eggman, provoked by the tournament's mocking advertisements, and unexpected help from Surge and Kit, having second thoughts after experiencing heroic acclaim.
+Publicly exposed, Clutch endangers Central City out of spite and tries to escape, but is stopped and defeated.
+The Restoration sacrifice their own headquarters to save the city, while the other villains scatter as Eggman captures Clutch.
+In the aftermath, Jewel resigns as leader of the Restoration, the Diamond Cutters disband, and Eggman secretly enslaves Clutch and seizes his assets to profit off his own waste.
+Tangle, Whisper, and Silver try to recapture Mimic, but he dies in a failed suicide attack against them.
+Unbeknownst to all, these events have been observed by a mysterious figure in possession of the Chaos Emeralds.

-In the aftermath, Surge and Kit attempt real heroics to mixed results, while Sonic and the Chaotix begin to investigate into Clutch's whereabouts.
-Tails, Amy and Blaze assess the fallout of Clutch's actions, finding the Restoration's network intact and thriving despite its headquarters' destruction.
-Simultaneously, Jewel resigns as leader of the Restoration and the Diamond Cutters disband again; Lanolin stays with Jewel while Tangle, Whisper, and Silver try to recapture Mimic, who seemingly dies in a failed suicide attack against them.
-Unknown to Sonic and the Chaotix after Clutch pretends to accept defeat, Eggman has enslaved him and seized his assets, allowing Eggman to profit off his own waste.